Best Questions to Ask College Admissions Officers

 Other academic-related questions to consider are:

-• What kinds of support (tutoring, writing assistance, etc.) are available for freshman students as they transition to college?
+• What kind of support (tutoring, writing assistance, etc.) is available for freshman students as they transition to college?

 • Does this school offer research opportunities for undergraduate students?